zhlhaohao/deepwiki-open/README.md

 3. Generate documentation with context-aware AI
 4. Create visual diagrams to explain code relationships
 5. Organize everything into a structured wiki
+6. Enable intelligent Q&A with the repository through the Ask feature
+7. Provide in-depth research capabilities with DeepResearch

 ```mermaid
 graph TD